jgori-ouistiti/CoopIHC/docs/guide/agents.rst

 The ``render()`` method
 """"""""""""""""""""""""""
 This method describes how the agent's information is displayed to the display.
-The signature of the render method should be ``def render(self, *args, mode="mode")``, where args is a tuple of the three axes (task, operator and assistant).
+The signature of the render method should be ``def render(self, *args, mode="mode")``, where args is a tuple of the three axes (task, user and assistant).
 It is recommended to provide a 'plot' mode and a 'text' mode.

 The 'plot' mode describes which information is plotted how on which axes, while the 'text' mode describes which information is directed to the terminal.

-In the example below, we simply write out the goal state to the terminal and as a text label on the operator axes.
+In the example below, we simply write out the goal state to the terminal and as a text label on the user axes.

 .. code-block:: python

     def render(self, *args, mode="mode"):

         if 'plot' in mode:
-            axtask, axoperator, axassistant = args
+            axtask, axuser, axassistant = args
             if self.ax is not None:
                 pass
             else:
-                self.ax = axoperator
+                self.ax = axuser
                 self.ax.text(0,0, "Goal: {}".format(self.state['Goal'][0]))
                 self.ax.set_xlim([-0.5,0.5])
                 self.ax.set_ylim([-0.5,0.5])